-• multiplying the volume to be extracted authorised by the consent (expressed in cubic metres per year) by the SOE cost factor in section 7.9.2 below.
+• Multiplying the volume to be extracted authorised by the consent (expressed in cubic metres per year) by the SOE cost factor in section 7.9.2 below

 The SOE cost factor is the cost of state of the environment monitoring for river reaches which can be attributed to consent holders, divided by the total amount of gravel extracted from that river reach (expressed in cubic metres per year).
 This calculation provides a unit cost for each cubic metre of gravel extracted.
 You can use the unit cost to calculate your SOE charge if you are in one of these river reaches.
-The cost factor is presented in Table 7.4.
+The cost factor is presented in Table 7.3.

-River Reach SOE Cost Due to Consent Holders Amount of Gravel Extracted in the Reach SOE Cost Factor Upper Ruamahanga River Forest Park to Te Ore Ore Bridge \$5040 50,000 \$0.10 Middle Ruamahanga River Te Ore Ore Bridge to Kokotau Bridge \$3780 24000 \$0.16 Lower Ruamahanga River Kokotau Bridge to Lake Onoke \$2700 29,000 \$0.09 Waingawa River Forest Park to Ruamahanga Confluence \$3,300 6,000 \$0.55 Huangarua Catchment Forest Park to Ruamahanga Confluence \$240 5,000 \$0.05 Mangatarere Catchment Forest Park to Waiohine Confluence \$1128 3,000 \$0.38 Otaki River Whole river \$25,337 50,000 \$0.50
+River Reach SOE Cost Due to Consent Holders Amount of Gravel Extracted in the Reach SOE Cost Factor Upper Ruamahanga River Forest Park to Te Ore Ore Bridge \$5040 50,000 \$0.10 Middle Ruamahanga River Te Ore Ore Bridge to Kokotau Bridge \$3780 24000 \$0.16 Lower Ruamahanga River Kokotau Bridge to Lake Onoke \$2700 29,000 \$0.09 Waingawa River Forest Park to Ruamahanga Confluence \$3,300 6,000 \$0.55 Huangarua Catchment Forest Park to Ruamahanga Confluence \$240 5,000 \$0.05

+River Reach SOE Cost Due to Consent Holders Amount of Gravel Extracted in the Reach SOE Cost Factor Mangatarere Catchment Forest Park to Waiohine Confluence \$1128 3,000 \$0.38 Otaki River Whole river \$25,337 50,000 \$0.50

-7.9.3 Large Abstractions in Unstressed River reaches
+7.9.3 Large abstractions in unstressed river reaches

 A state of the environment monitoring charge will be levied on any consent holder extracting 50% or more of the maximum allocation in a reach where state of the environment monitoring is carried out.
-The state of the environment monitoring charge for large abstractions in unstressed river reaches is shown in Table 7.5.
+The state of the environment monitoring charge for large abstractions in unstressed river reaches is shown in Table 7.4.